 Treat Sponsors Like VIPs

-Provide your sponsors with heavy branding throughout the entirety of your campaign, including their logos in header images, side ads, welcome page, etc. Be sure to clearly display your sponsors in all of your email materials, not just the announcement.
-You should be sending reminder emails each week – that’s 21 emails mentioning your sponsor and driving awareness about them.
+Provide your sponsors with heavy branding throughout the entirety of your campaign by including their logos in header images, side ads, welcome page, etc. Be sure to clearly display your sponsors in all of your email materials, not just the announcement.
+In addition, mention them in print and during on-air broadcasts.

 Don’t forget to include your sponsors as additional VIP Pickers on your pick’em.
 While you will want to reach out to your media company talent (sports columnists, hosts, and sports anchors) and local celebrities (like the high school football coach) as VIP Pickers, featuring your sponsors is a great way to provide additional value for them.